-So you’re planning a trip to Thailand, and you need to answer the question, how many days in Bangkok?
+So you’re planning a trip to Thailand, and you need to answer the question, how many days in Bangkok is enough?
 I’ll give you some guidance so that you can decide how long you want to spend in this astonishing and captivating world city.

 It all depends on you though really, are you a city person?
 Bangkok is a busy, hectic, often gridlocked place, and it isn’t for everybody.
 If you love its vibrancy and excitement, you will probably find yourself staying for as long as you can.
-But if you just want to see the main sights then two or three days it is.
+But if you just want to see the main sights then three or four days it is.

-If you’re the first time travel to Bangkok, I suggest you to stay in central area like Sukhumvit, Siam, Silom, Pratunam, Riverside, Chinatown or Bangkok Old town.
+If you’re the first time travel to Bangkok, I suggest you stay in central areas like Sukhumvit, Siam, Silom, Pratunam, Riverside, Chinatown or Bangkok Old town.
 You can take a look at some of the best hotels in Bangkok:

-Backpackers will find many hostels, especially in the Old City and the Pratunam areas; on the flipside, anyone who wants to live in luxury during their holiday should be heading to Riverside and Sukhumvit.
-These two places both offer five star hotels in Bangkok with all mod-cons, and Riverside is a great spot for families, as it’s not too far into the nightlife side of the city, and offers a safe amount of middle ground.
+Backpackers will find many hostels, especially in the Old City and the Pratunam areas; on the flip side, anyone who wants to live in luxury during their holiday should be heading to Riverside and Sukhumvit.

 For authentic Thailand however, especially authentic Bangkok, it has to be Rattanakosin.
 The Old City has more sightseeing opportunities than anywhere else, and there are some of the most iconic buildings here compared to anywhere else.